 Tracking alleles gets a bit more complicated in our primordial cells when, after a number of generations, a series of mutations have created populations that reproduce sexually.
-These cells go through an extra round of cell-division (meiosis) to create haploid gametes.
-The combination of two gametes, each containing half a set of homologous chromosomes, is required to produce each new diploid offspring.
+These cells now must go through an extra round of cell division (meiosis) to create haploid gametes.
+The combination of two gametes is now required to produce each new diploid offspring.

+Figure 4.8: A Punnett square demonstrating the sexual inheritance pattern of ruffled (dominant) and smooth amoeba-like primordial cells.
+Credit: Punnett square of primordial cells original to Explorations: An Open Invitation to Biological Anthropology (2nd ed.) by Andrea J. Alveshere is a collective work under a CC BY-NC-SA 4.0 License.
+[Includes Amoeba Proteus TK-UT by Tomáš Kebert and umimeto.org (modified), CC BY-SA 4.0; Punnett Hetero x Hetero by Purpy Pupple (modified), CC BY-SA 3.0].
 In the earlier population, which reproduced via asexual reproduction, a cell either carried the smooth allele or the ruffled allele.
-With sexual reproduction, a cell inherits one allele from each parent, so there are homozygous cells that contain two smooth alleles, homozygous cells that contain two ruffled alleles, and heterozygous cells that contain one of each allele.
-If the new, ruffled allele happens to be dominant (and we'll imagine that it is), the heterozygotes will have ruffled cell phenotypes, but will have a 50:50 chance of passing on a smooth allele to each offspring.
+With sexual reproduction, a cell inherits one allele from each parent, so there are homozygous cells that contain two smooth alleles, homozygous cells that contain two ruffled alleles, and heterozygous cells that contain one of each allele (Figure 4.8).
+If the new, ruffled allele happens to be dominant (and we'll imagine that it is), the heterozygotes will have ruffled cell phenotypes but also will have a 50/50 chance of passing on a smooth allele to each offspring.
+As long as neither phenotype (ruffled nor smooth) provides any advantage over the other, the variation in the population from one generation to the next will remain completely random.

-In sexually reproducing populations (including humans and many other animals and plants in the world today), that 50:50 chance of inheriting one or the other allele from each parent plays a major role in the random nature of genetic drift.
+In sexually reproducing populations (including humans and many other animals and plants in the world today), that 50/50 chance of inheriting one or the other allele from each parent plays a major role in the random nature of genetic drift.